codewithgauravgupta/social_media_frontend/STEPS.md

 * We are done with ui for auth, next we will do it for posts.
 We’ll implement listing, creating, updating, and deleting post features.

-* Adding the NavBar component, Inside the src/components/ directory, add a new file called Navbar.jsx.
+# Adding the NavBar and Layout component:

 * yarn add timeago.js, swr, @ant-design/icons@4.0.0

+* Adding the NavBar component, Inside the `src/components/` directory, add a new file called `Navbar.jsx`.

+* In the src directory, add a new file called utils.js. for random avatars function and other common functions for react app.

+* Adding the Layout component, In the `src/components` directory, we’ll add a file called `Layout.jsx`.
+Also add Layout on `Home` page.

 * Next updating a post